 Check Average Salary Data

 One of the first, and easiest, things that you can do is look up salary data on resources like Salary Site.
 These online resources are simple to navigate, and they could shed a lot of light on how much other workers in your field earn every year.
 You could even narrow down the data to that which applies to your local area so that you can see what other people just like you, who are living in your region, are earning on average.
 If you find that your salary is far below average, it might be time to discuss this with your employer, or you might realize that it is time to seek out other opportunities with a new employer who will be willing to pay you more.

 Know Your Value

 Another way to determine if you are getting paid fairly is by analyzing what your true value within an organization really is.
 What does success look like for someone who is in your position?
 In what ways have you been able to generate additional revenue for the company that you work for?
 Have you seen a raise since you started performing well and making it possible for your boss to make more money?
 As an example, if your boss is earning anywhere from $4 to $5 for every $1 that is spent on you, it’s time that you start earning more for the work that you do.

 Know When You’ve Gone Above and Beyond

-Never underestimate just how much your worth at your job really is.
+Never underestimate just how much your worth at your job really is and what kind of remuneration you’re entitled to.
 Otherwise, you will end up undercutting yourself and earning less than you deserve.
-Objectively analyze what you have brought to the table in your current role, and if an employer is taking advantage of you by not paying you well, don’t be afraid to seek better opportunities at workplaces that will appreciate you more.
+Objectively analyze what you have brought to the table in your current role, what you are owed, and if an employer is taking advantage of you by not paying you well, don’t be afraid to seek legal help or at least better opportunities at workplaces that will appreciate you more.